 - Schools, Child Care Establishments, and Shelters

-For the most up to date information on infectious, communicable and/or transmissible diseases, please see the Arizona Department of Health Services website
+For the most up-to-date information on infectious, communicable, and/or transmissible diseases, refer to the Arizona Department of Health Services website.